SEIR-7-06/installfest/environment-setup/README.md

     ```

 7. Now run the Terminal command `tree` to see a tree view of all the files inside your current directory!

+  >If you run `tree` from your root directory, it might be printing files for a LONG time!
+Remember that you can always use `ctrl + C` in the terminal to stop the currently running process.

 8. `trash` is another Homebrew package that easily allows one to move files or folders into the trash bin from the terminal.
 This is good practice because [other commands](http://docstore.mik.ua/orelly/unix3/upt/ch14_03.htm) may be more dangerious.
 Again, the `trash` tool does not permanently delete files or folders, but simply places them in the trash.
 Let's install it using homebrew with the command: